GRAINS-Soybeans jump on export demand, wheat falls on profit-taking

 By P.J.
 Huffstutter

-Meanwhile, soybean and soybean meal futures jumped on news of robust international demand, amid signs the U.S. could exceed the latest government export forecasts for this grain marketing year.
+Meanwhile, soybean and soybean meal futures jumped on news of robust international demand, amid signs the United States could exceed the latest government export forecasts for this grain marketing year.

 The U.S. Agriculture Department said on Thursday that soybean export sales totalled 902,100 tonnes in the week ended May 12, near the high end of market expectations.